 - Add butter.
 Once melted, add mushrooms.
 Cook, stirring every so often, for about 5 minutes until they've lost some of their moisture.
 Stir in garlic and cook 1 minute.
 Add spinach, salt, black pepper and crushed red pepper flakes.
 Stir and cook 1 to 2 minutes until spinach has wilted.

 - Pour in cream and broth.
 Bring to a simmer to reduce and thicken the cream for about 3 to 4 minutes.

 - Slice the sausages and add them to the pan along with the cooked gnocchi.
 Stir to combine everything.
 Cook for 1 minute.

 - Turn off heat and stir in grated Parmesan cheese.

-- Portion into warm bowls and garnish with more Parmesan cheese and parsley (if desired).
+- To serve, portion into warm bowls and garnish with more Parmesan cheese and parsley (if desired).
 Enjoy!

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.